DSAutomations/Sodoku-Solver/README.md

 # Sodoku-Solver

 Sodoku Solver

 Author: Dylan Straub

-This is a Sodoku solver written in Python3 with no dependencies demonstrating object oriented programming and recursion.
+This is a Sodoku solver written in Python3 with no dependencies, demonstrating object oriented programming and recursion.

 Inspired by a YouTube lecture series by Richard Buckland, UNSW